yhan/DiamondDependencyHell/README.md

 at Program.Main(String[] args) in C:\Users\hanyi\RiderProjects\TestMultiLog4net\TestMultiLog4net\Program.cs:line 24
 ````

 TestMultiLog4net.deps.json says everything is on log4net 1.2.13 (including ATSLib 1.1.0).
-So the host plans to load 1.2.13 — confirmed in
+So the host plans to load 1.2.13 â€” confirmed in
 your TestMultiLog4net.deps.json.

 But the crash proves ATSLib.dll itself was compiled against log4net, Version=3.2.0.0 (your ILSpy screenshot shows that).
-On .NET (Core/5+/8) the loader must satisfy the exact strong-name version embedded in the referencing assembly; there’s
+On .NET (Core/5+/8) the loader must satisfy the exact strong-name version embedded in the referencing assembly; thereâ€™s
 no binding redirect/unification.
 So even if deps.json brings 1.2.13, the type loader still looks for 3.2.0.0 and throws.